 Headed aboard the Disney Wish?
 Review some of the Disney Wish restaurants and bars that you’ll get to experience.
 And, be sure to bring your appetite because there are some great options here!

-I’ve been on a media sailing and two discounted Disney Cruise Line sailings, as well as ten at my own expense.
+I’ve been on a media sailing and two discounted Disney Cruise Line sailings, as well as eleven at my own expense.
 This post contains affiliates and a purchase through one of these affiliates may result in a commission paid to us at no additional cost to you.

 If you want to take a cruise on the Disney Cruise Line, consider booking with Get Away Today.
 When you mention Family Travel Magazine, you get an extra $25 onboard credit!
 Give their agents a call at 877-510-2929.